 If you think about it, even a healthy sperm’s chance of survival in the vagina is negligible.
 Of the 100-300 million sperm that are ejaculated into the vagina, only about 40 million sperm live to see the light of day the uterus.
 Given that this number isn’t significant even with a normal sperm count, it drops drastically when there is a low sperm reserve.
 A man with a sperm count of lower than 20-40 million is termed infertile, and even those men who have a normal sperm count must possess sperm that are bracketed by an oval head and a long tail.
 Any abnormalities in the shape of the sperm can reduce the chances of conception.

 Male infertility, like female infertility, can be combatted by medical intervention.
 Your doctor may recommend that your partner increase his intake of folic acid and zinc, whose combination is known to increase sperm count.
 Hormone treatment may be recommended if your partner has been diagnosed with a hormonal imbalance.
-Retrograde ejaculation, a condition where semen settles in the bladder instead of being ejected during intercourse, can be corrected with surgery.
+Retrograde ejaculation, a condition where semen settles in the bladder instead of being ejected during intercourse.
 And of course, hot tubs may be off the agenda for now (too much heat can kill sperm).